 E. Inmates will never be denied medical attention for any reason whatsoever, even if the complaint is believed to be frivolous.

 F. Inmates will never be denied care, for essential medical or dental services, solely because the inmate cannot pay the required fees, or is indigent or without funds.

 2. Medical/Dental Fee Billing

 A. All fees will be deducted in full from the respective inmate account.
 If necessary, the Director of Administration will monitor all account balances that are owed and deduct monies from the respective accounts.
-Whenever there is a deduction made from an inmates’ account, they will receive a copy of the deduction.

 B. The conditions for collection of monies when negative balances exist are: